JamesLowther/blog/Writeups/redpwnCTF 2021.md

 ![[../Files/secure-login-inject.png]]

 The username injection here seems to be encoded in base64 which is preventing the injection from completing.
-The source of the login page supports this, showing that the username and password inputs are base64 encoded on the client-side before being sent to the server using the `btoa()` function.
+The source code of the login page supports this, showing that the username and password inputs are base64 encoded on the client-side before being sent to the server using the `btoa()` function.

 ```html
 <script>